 I specifically made this with coconut flour so it could be nut-free.

-This rich and dense paleo pound cake has the perfect, buttery soft crumb.
+This rich and dense gluten free pound cake has the perfect, buttery soft crumb.
 Made with coconut flour this recipe is nut-free, gluten-free and grain-free

 - Preheat the oven to 325 degrees and greased a loaf pan.